 If you spot duplicate pages for a single film on Letterboxd, use the Report function on the film page (look for the flag icon near the running time) and we’ll merge them into a single entry, preserving the likes, reviews and other activity associated with each page.

 Someone on Twitter created this bookmarklet to jump from an IMDb film page to the equivalent page on Letterboxd (if available).
-Drag the bookmarklet to your Bookmarks bar then fire it on any IMDb film page:
+Open this Bookmarkify link, drag the bookmarklet to your Bookmarks bar, then fire it on any IMDb film page to open the same film on Letterboxd.